-Okra variety “Hisar Unnat” was sown during the spring summer season of year 2023 at the Regional Research Centre, Raiya (Jhajjar) of MHU, in Haryana.
+Okra variety “Hisar Unnat” was sown during the spring summer season of the year 2023 at the Regional Research Centre, Raiya (Jhajjar) of MHU, in Haryana.
 Its seeds were procured from CCS HAU’s seed processing unit in Hisar.
 The experiment was laid out in RCBD that included three replications of 10 treatments (Table 1).
-Application of 100 kg nitrogen and 60 kg phosphorous was recommended by CCS HAU for one hectare of okra seed production.
+Application of 100 kg of nitrogen and 60 kg phosphorous was recommended by CCS HAU for one hectare of okra seed production.
 The same was applied as per treatment using inorganic fertilizers: granular Urea and DAP.
-Full dose of phosphorous and 1/3rd nitrogen were applied as basal dose, remaining nitrogen was applied in two splits at 21 and 45 days after sowing.
+Full dose of phosphorous and 1/3rd nitrogen were applied as a basal dose; remaining nitrogen was applied in two splits at 21 and 45 days after sowing.
 IFFCO nanourea was used for foliar applications of nitrogen @ 4 ml/l.
-Single application of nanourea was given at 25 DAS while in treatments involving two foliar applications, nanourea was applied at 25 and 40 DAS.
-The seeds were harvested after the fruits dried and turned yellow completely but before of any shattering losses could occur.
+Single application of nanourea was given at 25 DAS, while in treatments involving two foliar applications, nanourea was applied at 25 and 40 DAS.
+The seeds were harvested after the fruits dried and turned yellow completely, but before any shattering losses could occur.

 Table 1: Treatment details